-16. Notices that affect your property In the past three years have you ever received a notice: a) advising that the owner of a neighbouring property has made a planning application?
-Yes b) that affects your property in some other way?
-No c) that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of the above, please give

-Declaration by the seller(s)/or other authorised body or person(s)

-I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☐ No b. that affects your property in some other way? ☐ Yes ☐ No C. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☐ No If you have answered yes to any of a-c above, please give the notices estate agent, including any notices which arrive at any time before the purchaser of your property.
+I/W Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+Sign ature(s) : Date :